Webinars, Blog Posts, and Events by Topic

 For example, if your older colleague prefers to talk through edits on the phone while you prefer to email at your convenience, you need to understand these differences and find a way to work around them.
 You can say, “I know that I prefer to email, but Jeff calls me every time I email him… if I want to be successful on this project, I will call Jeff when I need feedback.”
 Having this level of awareness helps employees navigate the different personalities, preferences, and styles in the workplace.

 So how do you build that awareness?
-Our webinars are a great place to start!
+Our communication training webinars are a great place to start!

 Here are some essential communication skills for the workplace and beyond: